javier-lopez/javier.io/blog/en/_posts/2014-04-08-backups-git-rsync-rdiff-backup.md

 When dealing with backups you'll deal often with decisions, is it more important saving hard disk space or keep several copies around?, does your backup plan require detailed third party integration or will be generic?, how many resources in time and money are you willing to invest?, how fast your recovery process should be?, how private your data is?.
 It's important to ask yourself these questions and test as many alternatives as possible, then use the option(s) you feel comfortable with, those who make sense and you trust.

-I've shared my personal backup plan, because even when there are plenty of options, I found most of them were over complicated or I didn't trust, it works for me (right now) but don't take for granted it'll do it for you.
+I've shared my personal backup plan, because even when there are plenty of options, I found most of them over complicated or untrusty, this method works for me (right now) but don't take for granted it'll do it for you.

 If you're out of ideas take a look at: